 The PPD would soon get its way through the determination of the U.S. Department of Justice (DOJ) after their review of the language of the plebiscite.
 Since federal legislation assigned $2.5 million to “resolve Puerto Rico’s future political status”, the DOJ had the authority to review the ballot and determine whether it fulfilled the requirements necessary to deserve funding.
 The DOJ did so and concluded that the ballot must be amended to “include the current territorial status as an option.”

-Following this determination, Puerto Rico’s pro-statehood Governor, Ricardo Rosselló, was forced with a tough decision—keep the plebiscite as-is, and lose the chance to get the $2.5 million in funding, or include the current status, comply with the DOJ, and make the plebiscite more legitimate for following the federal order.
+Following this determination, Puerto Rico’s pro-statehood Governor, Ricardo Rosselló, was faced with a tough decision—keep the plebiscite as-is, and lose the chance to get the $2.5 million in funding, or include the current status, comply with the DOJ, and make the plebiscite more legitimate by following the federal order.
 He chose the latter.
 The Governor included, verbatim, what the DOJ had demanded, the inclusion of the “current territorial status” as an option in the plebiscite.
-Presumably, the PPD was ready to play ball, since their only objection was the absence of such an option.
+Presumably, the PPD would be ready to play ball, since their only objection was the absence of such an option.
 This was not the case.

 The conclusion is unambiguous: “Commonwealth” proponents do not appear to believe that Puerto Rico is a territory.
 But it is painfully clear that Puerto Rico is a territory.
 This conclusion is well established in decades of federal government statements, made as recently as the April 2017 letter from the Department of Justice.